 What are the odds of a successful appeal?

 The number of successful appeals is low.
 Appellate courts give the trial court great leeway in conducting trials.
-The law doesn't guarantee perfect trials, therefore appeals courts will only overturn verdicts which contain clear, serious errors of law.
+The law does not guarantee perfect trials.
+Appeals courts, therefore, will only overturn verdicts containing clear and serious errors of law.

-Because of the leeway appeals courts give trial verdicts, petitioners carry an even greater burden in proving that errors of law were serious and not harmless.
-If an appellate court can find any reasonable argument that the error wouldn't have changed the verdict (and is therefore "harmless"), it will refuse to overturn the verdict.
+Because of the discretion allowed to trial courts, petitioners carry an even greater burden in proving that serious and harmful errors of law occurred.
+If the court of appeals can find any reasonable argument that the error likely did not change the verdict and is therefore harmless, it will refuse to overturn it.

-There are, of course, numerous cases where serious errors were made and appeals courts will overturn those verdicts.
-Particularly serious are charges that the trial court denied rights guaranteed by the constitution, such as due process and equal protection rights, and that the denial led to the defendant's conviction.
+There are, of course, cases in which serious errors occurred.
+Appellate courts will overturn those verdicts.
+For example, suppose the trial court denied rights guaranteed by the U.S. Constitution, such as due process and equal protection rights, and that the denial led to the defendant's conviction.
 In that situation, the appellate court will reverse the trial court.

 What's a writ of habeas corpus?

-Questions About the Appeal, Writ, and Habeas Corpus Process?
+Questions About the Appeal and Habeas Corpus Process?
 Ask an Attorney